• Skip to primary navigation

 • Journal

-Young’s asked me to come up with a new side dish to partner with one of their Simply Bake meals and I chose Mediterranean cod.
+Young’s asked me to come up with a new side dish to partner with one of their Simply Bake meals and I chose Mediterranean cod – though I can also suggest a homemade alternative, my baked fish with pesto.
+The duchess potatoes are a great pairing with saucy baked fish dishes and you could even freeze ahead your swirls of mashed potato to bake them on the day.

 Making duchesse potatoes

-I don’t think I’d even eaten Duchesse Potatoes since taking GCSE Home Economics in 1989, they almost never appear in restaurants and I’d not cooked them since.
+I don’t think I’d even eaten duchess potatoes since taking GCSE Home Economics in 1989.
+Although they’re easy to make and prep ahead, they are rarely seen in British restaurants these days.
+Nor had I cooked them at home since.
 Which is a puzzle really because they’re really straight forward to make.

 duchesse-potatoes-2